Louis Auguste Benoist: Banking

+Personal life

+Benoist married three times.
+He married Sarah Elisabeth Wilson, daughter of Peter Henry Wilson and Gennetta Johnston, in 1849.
+Between 1850 and 1867 he acquired 476.43 acres of land that had previously been owned by Kenneth McKenzie in what is now the Affton area of unincorporated St. Louis County.
+In 1853, he hired George Ingham Barnett to build a summer home for his family on the highest point of this property.
+Benoist's friend Henry Shaw directed the landscaping and gardens.

-Benoist died of cholera while traveling in Cuba in 1867, and was buried at Calvary Cemetery in St. Louis.
+Benoist died of cholera on January 17, 1867 while visiting Havana, and was buried at Calvary Cemetery in St. Louis.
 He left an estate valued at more than five million dollars.

-L. A. Benoist's home, The Oakland House, is today a historical site owned and operated by The Affton Historical Society.
+Benoist's home, The Oakland House, is today a historical site owned and operated by The Affton Historical Society.

+His grandson was Condé Benoist Pallen.